TikTok Says We Can Crisis-Proof Our Jobs. What If It's All A Lie?

 Keep on going

-Easier said than done, but sometimes the best thing to do is to just put one foot in front of the other.
+Easier said than done but sometimes the best thing to do is to just put one foot in front of the other and plough through.
 Focus on what you’re good at.
 Get your work done.
 Enjoy your working days.
 Remind yourself of all the reasons you love your job.
 Take time to have lunch with your colleagues.
 Switch off.
 Life is abundantly better when enjoyed, and sometimes you’ve got to take the small wins where you can.